 We are a small, tight-knit group of incredibly passionate skiers and riders who love providing our gear to fellow outdoor enthusiasts.
 We are incredibly honored that so many of you fine folks have shopped TREW and supported us over the years, but to expect a small company to be able to go toe-to-toe with household names and larger corporations is just unrealistic.
 What you can expect from us is a personalized customer experience with one of our friendly faces, where we will work hard to get you what you want and provide custom solutions to any situation that may arise.

 Who knows what the future may bring, but at this time we are still a small business just working to make it through the ups and downs that come our way - all the while keeping our thumbs up and the positivity flowing :)

 ^ Hey it's me, Katherine.
 Working hard to keep you happy from the TREW HQ!
 Yes, I sometimes wear my full kit while doing so...

 And in with the new: The TREW Warranty

-This long-winded and hopefully slightly enlightening read is meant to give you an insiders look at our warranty mindsets, and to preface a new and improved TREW Warranty Policy coming your way this Fall.
-Not only are we taking the misleading language out and making the terms and conditions crystal clear for everyone, we're amping up our warranty coverage to the next level.
-Warranty 2.0 coming soon, get excited!
+This long-winded and hopefully slightly enlightening read is meant to give you an insiders look at our warranty mindsets, and to preface our new and improved TREW Warranty Policy.
+Not have we taken the misleading language out and made the terms and conditions crystal clear for everyone, we've amped up our warranty coverage to the next level.